PTSD Therapy

 • Women are twice as likely to get PTSD than men.

 Improper diagnoses and undertreatment cause those affected by this disorder to seek repeat care, which, in turn, increases the treatment costs for PTSD.
 The Sidran Institute has also done studies on the treatment costs associated with PTSD.
-Here is what they found:
+They found the following statistics:

 • Societies pay approximately $42.3 billion in healthcare costs.
-That figure encompasses psychiatric and non-psychiatric medical treatment costs, as well as medical treatments, indirect workplace costs, death-related, and prescription drug costs.
+That figure encompasses psychiatric and non-psychiatric medical treatment costs, as well as medical treatment premiums, indirect workplace costs, death-related costs, and prescription medication costs.

 • About 50% of treatment costs for post traumatic stress disorder are related to repeated use of healthcare services due to undiagnosed PTSD.

-• Patients with PTSD have some of the highest rates of healthcare service usage.
+• Clients with PTSD have some of the highest rates of healthcare service usage.

 • The greatest cost to society pertains to medical costs, doctor visits, and hospital visits for anxiety disorders and PTSD which costs about $23 billion every year.

-Furthermore, the American Psychological Association (APA) reports that about half of all individuals that are receiving treatments for addiction or substance abuse problems also live with post traumatic stress disorder.
-This complicates treatment for many and increases costs of treatment.
+Furthermore, the American Psychological Association (APA) reports that about half of all individuals who are receiving treatments for addiction or substance use problems also live with post-traumatic stress disorder.
+This factor complicates treatment for many and increases the cost of treatment.

 The best way to determine if you have PTSD is to schedule an appointment with a doctor, psychologist, counselor, or therapist who can provide you with a proper diagnosis.
-While only a licensed clinician can diagnose you with post-traumatic stress disorder, there are numerous risk factors that may lead to a diagnosis of PTSD.
-If you have experienced trauma, have a specific trauma memory that is frequent, or you have lived through more than one traumatic experience, you may have symptoms of PTSD that can be treated by experienced healthcare providers.
+While only a licensed clinician can diagnose you with post-traumatic stress disorder, numerous risk factors may lead to a diagnosis of PTSD.
+If you have experienced trauma, have a specific trauma memory that is frequent, or have lived through more than one traumatic experience, you may have symptoms of PTSD that experienced healthcare providers can treat.

 Survivors of violent acts or a traumatic event

-Anyone who has been a survivor of a violent act or who has witnessed a violent act are at risk of getting PTSD.
+Anyone who has been a survivor of a violent act or who has witnessed a violent act is at risk of getting PTSD.
 People who have been repeatedly exposed to life-threatening situations and have trauma-related memories are also at risk of acquiring post-traumatic stress disorder.
 Survivors may have experienced traumatic events such as physical violence, rape, sexual assault or abuse, domestic violence, mugging, school shootings, and physical or verbal abuse.
+However, there are many types of violent acts or traumatic events, and people react differently to trauma depending on life circumstances, temperament, personality, resources available for support, and other factors.

 Survivors of catastrophic events

-Major catastrophic events can occur unexpectedly in our everyday lives.
-Car accidents and car fires, plane crashes and terrorist strikes, and industrial accidents place all survivors at risk of PTSD.
-Also, natural disasters such as tornadoes, earthquakes, forest fires, and flooding cause commotion and loss of life or property which can lead to PTSD.
-If you have experienced any of these occurrences and have been affected by it, you may benefit from PTSD trauma-focused therapy and medications.
+Major catastrophic events can occur unexpectedly in everyday life.
+Car accidents and car fires, plane crashes and terrorist strikes, and industrial accidents place all survivors at risk of post-traumatic stress disorder.
+In addition, natural disasters such as tornadoes, earthquakes, forest fires, and flooding cause commotion and loss of life or property, which can lead to post-traumatic stress disorder.
+If you have experienced any of these occurrences and have been affected by them, you may benefit from PTSD trauma-focused counseling and medications.
+However, discuss medication with your doctor before trying this option, and do not stop taking medication for PTSD without consulting your prescribing provider.

 Getty/Vadym Pastuk